chijioke-ibekwe/store-front-backend/README.md

 ## Getting Started
 ### Prerequisites
+You need the following installed on your machine to run the application.
-For building and running the application you need.
-The outlined versions are the tested ones.
+NB: The outlined versions are the tested ones.
 Other versions could also work.
 1. Node v18.12.1
 2. Docker